mdixon47/clouddogg_mcp/corrections.md

         </span>
         ```

-### Medium Priority
-1. Light theme not applied for closing CTA block in closing-cta.tsx
+2. Light theme not applied for closing CTA block in closing-cta.tsx
     - Issue: Closing CTA block appears dark in light theme
     - Solution: Setting default styles for light mode and overriding them with dark variants
     - Implementation: